12 Wonder Benefits Of Eating Onion For Skin, Hair And Health

 7. Parkinson’s disease: Onion has an adequate amount of phytochemicals, phytonutrients, and antioxidants.
 These bio-chemicals help to fight against Parkinson’s disease.

 10. Lowers sugar levels: In many studies, it has been confirmed that eating onion can lower the levels of sugar in the blood thus beneficial in case of diabetes or prediabetes.
-Antioxidant quercetin and sulfur compounds have antidiabetic effects.
+Antioxidant quercetin and sulfur compounds have anti-diabetic effects.

-Nutritional facts of onion
+Nutritional facts about onion

 Onion is loaded with vitamins, minerals, and other nutrients.
 One cup of chopped onion provides the following nutrients.
-Energy (64cal), carbohydrate (14.9grams), fat (0.16g)m cholesterol (0g), fiber (2.72 g), sugar (6.78g), protein (1.76g).
-It also contains calcium, iron, folate, magnesium, phosphorous, potassium besides multiple antioxidants.
+Energy (64cal), carbohydrate (14.9 grams), fat (0.16g), m cholesterol (0g), fibre (2.72 g), sugar (6.78g), protein (1.76g).
+It also contains calcium, iron, folate, magnesium, phosphorous, potassium and multiple antioxidants.

 Top 11 facts about onion